 Trading in emission allowances and credits

-This page is being updated in relation to new regulations.
-Please refer to the executive order regarding the Emission Trading Registry.
-In order to trade allowances or credits you need to have an account in the EU ETS Registry or the Danish Emission Trading Registry.
-Here you can read about how to trade allowances and credits, and what you need to be aware of if you are trading allowances in UK.
+In order to trade allowances or credits you need to have an account in the Danish EU ETS Registry or the Danish Kyoto Registry.
+On this page you can read about how to trade allowances and credits, and what you need to be aware of in trading with the UK registries.

 There are no limits to the volume of a transaction, but you are not permitted to transfer more emission allowances or credits than are held in your account.
 No service charges are linked to the individual transactions, but an annual service charge for each account is payable to the Danish Business Authority.